adobe-flash/crossbridge/devguides/CONFIGURE_LLVM.md

-  --disable-FEATURE       do not include FEATURE (same as --enable-FEATURE=no) --enable-FEATURE[=ARG]  include FEATURE [ARG=yes] --enable-polly          Use polly if available (default is YES) --enable-optimized      Compile with optimizations enabled (default is YES) --enable-profiling      Compile with profiling enabled (default is NO) --enable-assertions     Compile with assertion checks enabled (default is NO) --enable-expensive-checks
+  --disable-FEATURE       do not include FEATURE (same as --enable-FEATURE=no) --enable-FEATURE[=ARG]  include FEATURE [ARG=yes] --enable-polly          Use polly if available (default is YES) --enable-libcpp         Use libc++ if available (default is NO) --enable-cxx11          Use c++11 if available (default is NO) --enable-optimized      Compile with optimizations enabled (default is NO) --enable-profiling      Compile with profiling enabled (default is NO) --enable-assertions     Compile with assertion checks enabled (default is
+                          YES)
+  --enable-werror         Compile with -Werror enabled (default is NO) --enable-expensive-checks
                           Compile with expensive debug checks enabled (default is NO)